 When thinking about selling your stock after the IPO, your first thought might be fear of missing out (FOMO) on future growth.
 Instead, try to reframe the decision to taking profits in an effort to reduce risk.

 Employees of pre-IPO or newly minted public companies are often very bullish on the prospects of their employer.
 But it’s important not to let emotional attachment cloud investment judgement.
 Shareholders of publicly traded companies might not be as forgiving if profit goals are missed.

 When considering whether to hold or sell your stock after the lockup period, it’s important to try and strike a balance between turning paper profits into realized gains and participating in possible future upside.
 If you were given a cash bonus, would you use it to buy more company stock?

-What to do with stock options after an IPO also requires financial and tax planning to weigh several trade-offs and considerations
+What to do with stock options after an IPO also requires financial and tax planning

 - Don’t let the tax tail wag the dog.
 The best way to minimize your tax liability is to have no gains at all.
 But doesn’t that defeat the purpose?
 Sometimes paying more in tax is necessary to ensure you can lock in gains.
 A lot can happen in a year.
 And who says tax rates won’t increase in the future?